markr07/dcc-ex.github.io/docs/exrail/exrail-command-reference.rst

   .. code-block:: cpp

-    SIGNAL(25, 26, 27)                // Active low red/amber/green signal using pins 25/26/27 directly on the CommandStation.
+    SIGNAL(25, 26, 27)                // Active low red/amber/green signal using pins 25/26/27 directly on the EX-CommandStation.
     SIGNALH(164 ,0, 165)              // Active high red/green signal using the first two pins of an MCP23017 I/O expander module.
     SERVO_SIGNAL(101, 100, 250, 400)  // Servo based signal using the first PCA9685 servo module.